MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/partitioningpolicy.md

 > [!NOTE]
 > The data partitioning feature is in *preview*.

-Applying the policy is appropriate when:

-* The majority of queries use equality filters (`==`, `in()`) on a specific `string`-typed column of a specific large-dimension column, such as an "application ID" or a "tenant ID", and/or
-* On a specific `datetime`-typed column, when data ingested into the table is unlikely to be ordered according to this column.

-*Future* optimizations will also benefit queries which perform `join` and/or `summarize` when the `shufflekey` is the table's [hash partition key](#hash-partition-key).

-The main purpose of the policy is not to improve compression (although it is a potential side-effect), but to improve performance of queries which are known to be narrowed to a small subset of values in the partitioned columns.
+The main purpose of the policy is to improve performance of queries which are known to be narrowed to a small subset of values in the partitioned column(s).
+A secondary potential benefit is better compression of the data.

 While there are no hard-coded limits set on the amount of tables that can have the policy defined on them, every additional table adds overhead to the background data partitioning process running on the cluster's nodes, and may require additional resources from the cluster.